 Portuguese and Spanish: the exceptions to the rule

 In spite of all this, there are still two European languages that widely spoken elsewhere, in South America, which are still gaining momentum.
 That’s the case of Spanish and Portuguese.

-Spanish will finally surpass Japanese, and climb up to the third position by 2022, right after Simplified Chinese and English.
+Spanish will finally surpass Japanese, and climb up to the third position in the next couple of years, right after Simplified Chinese and English.
 And that’s no wonder, as it is the official language of 20 countries and it is estimated that more than 572 million people speak Spanish worldwide.

-Although Portuguese is not as strong as the language of Don Quixote, it is nonetheless one of the most spoken languages in the world, with over 260 million speakers.
-By 2022, following Common Sense Advisory’s report, Portuguese will even surpass Italian, as the seventh most relevant language, with an online audience of almost 5%.
+Even if Portuguese is not as strong as the language of Don Quixote, it is nonetheless one of the most spoken languages in the world, with over 260 million speakers.
+And according to Common Sense Advisory’s report, Portuguese will even surpass Italian, as the ninth most relevant language, with an online audience of almost 5%.

 What does this mean for global enterprises?